 - Documenting Impact Using Qualitative and Quantitative Data (assessment)

-Programs, activities, and events supported by the Dean of Diversity and Student Engagement (DDSE) must integrate these three elements of effectiveness.
-That is, DDSE initiatives must increase our capacity to sustain difficult dialogues with people from different social identity groups (e.g., anti-oppressive facilitating techniques and research on intergroup dialogue), collect data that documents impact (both testimonies and quantitative data such as attendance, demographics, and frequency of dialogues), and provide a plethora of both informal and formal opportunities in which diverse participants wrestle with tough and important issues.
+Programs, activities, and events supported by the Dean of Equity and Inclusion must integrate these three elements of effectiveness.
+That is, ODEI initiatives must increase our capacity to sustain difficult dialogues with people from different social identity groups (e.g., anti-oppressive facilitating techniques and research on intergroup dialogue), collect data that documents impact (both testimonies and quantitative data such as attendance, demographics, and frequency of dialogues), and provide a plethora of both informal and formal opportunities in which diverse participants wrestle with tough and important issues.